DeShone Kizer: Green Bay Packers

 On March 14, 2018, Kizer was traded to the Packers in exchange for Damarious Randall and a swap of both fourth and fifth-round draft picks.

 During the season-opener against the Chicago Bears, Kizer played in place of an injured Aaron Rodgers in the first and second quarters, throwing for 55 yards and an interception, which was returned for a touchdown, while also losing a fumble after being strip-sacked.
-Rodgers returned in the third quarter and led the Packers to a 24–23 comeback victory.
+Rodgers returned in the third quarter and led the Packers to a narrow 24–23 comeback victory.
 In the regular-season finale against the Detroit Lions, Kizer played in relief of Rodgers, who had suffered a concussion, and threw for 132 yards and an interception as the Packers were shut-out by a score of 31–0.

 On August 31, 2019, Kizer was released as part of the final roster cuts.

 Oakland / Las Vegas Raiders

 On September 1, 2019, Kizer was claimed off waivers by the Oakland Raiders.

 On May 5, 2020, Kizer was waived by the relocated Las Vegas Raiders.
 He was re-signed to the practice squad on September 7, and was released on September 30.